-The Immigration History Research Center Graduate Fellowship (available 2021–22 for all graduate students) provides 1–2 semesters of funding for full-time UMN graduate students in good academic standing with demonstrated potential in their field.
+The Immigration History Research Center Graduate Fellowship (not available in 2022-2023) provides 1–2 semesters of funding for full-time UMN graduate students in good academic standing with demonstrated potential in their field.
 Preference will be given to students researching the histories of migration, race, and ethnicity in the US and beyond and/or to students with archival research or digital humanities skills, but all students with related research interests and experiences are encouraged to apply.

 The fellowship may be used for living expenses as well as research travel and expenses.
 The fellowship may be awarded more than once to the same student during their enrollment in the University.

 The fellowship supports graduate student research and provides students with valuable research and professional skills.
 Half of the 50% appointment is reserved for the student’s own research.
 The other half will involve mentored work on a project related to the following IHRC Archives collections: Estonian American Studies, Finnish American Studies, Latvian American Studies, or Arab American Studies.
 This may include: